botpress/readme/docs/DASHBOARD/bot/conversations.md

 #### Message

-Search for a conversation by entering a specific message ID.
+Search for a conversation by entering a specific Message ID.

 #### Participant